pga03/ansible-preferences-server/README.md

 Installs and configures a GPII Preferences Server instance using the nodejs role, optionally loading the test data as well.

+Most of the work to install the Preferences Server itself is done through passing variables to the `ansible-nodejs` role; this role really only does Preference Server-specific things, as opposed to general "install and configure a nodejs application" tasks that the other role can handle.
+Specifically:

+- the RawPreferencesServer config file is updated appropriately
+- an option is available to load the test data

 Requirements
 ------------